 The Southern Ocean circulation provides the principal connections between the world’s major ocean basins through the circulation of the Antarctic Circumpolar Current (ACC), while also largely controlling the connection between the deep and upper layers of the global ocean circulation, through its upper and lower overturning cells.

-The assessment of observations presented in Sections 2.3.3.4.2 and 9.2.3.2 reports that there is no evidence of an ACC transport change, and it is unlikely that the mean meridional position of the ACC has moved southward in recent decades (Section 2.3.3.4.2 and 9.2.3.2).
+The assessment of observations presented in Sections 2.3.3.4.2 and 9.2.3.2 reports that there is no evidence of an ACC transport change, and it is unlikely that the mean meridional position of the ACC has moved southward in recent decades (Sections 2.3.3.4.2 and 9.2.3.2).
 This is despite observations of surface wind displaying an intensification and southward shift (Section 2.4.1.2).
 There is low confidence in an observed intensification of overturning in the Southern Ocean’s upper ocean and there is medium confidence for a slowdown of the Antarctic Bottom Water circulation and commensurate Antarctic Bottom Water volume decrease since the 1990s (Section 9.2.3.2).
-Section 9.2.3.2 presents new evidence, since the SROCC, which assessed with medium confidence that the lower cell can episodically increase as a response to climatic anomalies, temporally counteracting the forced tendency for reduced bottom water formation.
+Section 9.2.3.2 presents new evidence, since SROCC, which assessed with medium confidence that the lower cell can episodically increase as a response to climatic anomalies, temporally counteracting the forced tendency for reduced bottom water formation.